camunda/camunda-docs/docs/guides/getting-started-orchestrate-api-endpoints.md

 To use a **REST connector** in your process, follow the steps below:

-1. To create a BPMN diagram, navigate to Web Modeler via the **Modeler** tab, and click **New project**.
+1. Create a BPMN diagram.
+To do this, navigate to Web Modeler via the **Modeler** tab, and click **New project**.
 2. Name your project and select **New > BPMN Diagram > + Create blank**.
 4. Give your model a descriptive name and id.
 On the right side of the page, expand the **General** section of the properties panel to find the name and id fields.
 For this guide, we'll use **API Endpoint Tutorial** for the name and **api-endpoint-tutorial** for the id.
-1. Use Web Modeler to design a BPMN flow with a connector task.
-Create a connector task by dragging the task icon from the palette, or click the existing start event and the displayed task icon.
+5. Use Web Modeler to design a BPMN flow with a connector task.
+Create a connector task by dragging the rectangular task element from the palette, or click the existing start event and the displayed task element to the right of the start event.
-2. Change the task type by clicking the wrench icon and select **REST Connector (No Auth)** in the **Connectors** section.
+6. Change the task type by clicking the wrench icon and select **REST Connector (No Auth)** in the **Connectors** section.

 ![create sendgrid connector wrench](img/connectors-rest-create-task-wrench.png)